reportmill/SnapKit/ReadMe.md

-# SnapKit - a Java UI library for the modern world
+# SnapKit - a Java UI toolkit

-SnapKit is a new Java UI kit for creating rich Java Client applications that achieve the original promise of Java by running pixel-perfect and native on the desktop and in the browser ([WORA](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)).
+SnapKit is a modern Java UI library + tools for creating rich Java Client applications that achieve the original promise of Java by running pixel-perfect and native on the desktop and in the browser ([WORA](https://en.wikipedia.org/wiki/Write_once,_run_anywhere)).

+Desktop Java development is hard to beat: the iterative development cycle is fast, debugging is powerful, refactoring is easy, and type-checking plus advanced developer tools solve many problems at compile time.
+The biggest drawback of Java development is deployment: browser deployment is impossible to beat.
+SnapKit is designed to resolve this with no compromises.

 Check out demos of [SnapKit running in the browser](http://www.reportmill.com/snaptea/).

 ## Everything in its place

-SnapKit runs optimally everywhere via a high level design where low-level functionality (such as painting, user input, system clipboard, drag-and-drop and windowing) is provided via interfaces to native platform implementations.
+SnapKit runs optimally everywhere via a high level design where low-level functionality (such as painting, user input, system clipboard, drag-and-drop and windowing) is provided via interfaces to the native platform implementation.
 This makes SnapKit itself comparatively small and simple, light-weight and performant.
-When compiled to the browser (via [TeaVM](http://teavm.org)), many apps are only 1 Mb in size.
+When compiled to the browser (via [TeaVM](http://teavm.org)), many apps are only 1 MB in size.

 ## So much to love about Swing

 Why do we need another UI kit?
 Because Swing is out of date, JavaFX missed the boat, and neither run natively in the browser.
+This situation has prevented Java Client from being a serious contender for most new development.
 But there are still many things to love about Swing:

     - Solid view hierarchy and set of controls/components